 Refer to the SLSA eLearning User Guide available on the SLSA IT Helpdesk website for more information about the online SLSA courses available, as well as the frequently asked questions by both members and trainers/assessors/facilitators.
 There is also the Every Day Lifesaver App available which uses gamification to make learning DRSABCD more engaging and is a great online tool for members to refresh their knowledge of how to perform a primary assessment.

 Training Videos

-At the time this document was published, the following SLS training videos are available in the SLS Members Area Document Library for members to view in preparation for their skills maintenance and for general refresher training.
+There are a number of SLS training videos that are available in the SLS Members Area Document Library for members to view in preparation for their skills maintenance and for general refresher training.

 Aquatic rescue related: